 - Itemizing the master data

-- The bills of materials
+- Bills of materials

-- The inventories and order handling
+- Inventories and order handling

 - Managing the purchases

-- Capacity panning
+- Capacity planning

 - Standard costing determination

-- Cost control and so on.
+- Cost control etc.

 Capacity Requirements Planning

-MRP and MRP II - The Differences Mapped
+MRP and MRP II – Differences mapped

 - Financial estimates